nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/use-nuxeo-api-playground-to-discover-the-api.md

 The content is represented as a tree which allows you to navigate the repository.
 Unfold the tree and click on a document.
 Its content is retrieved through the REST API with the JSON response and headers displayed on the right panel.
 ![]({{file name='playground_repository_document.png'}} ?w=500,h=421,border=true)
 The left side panel allows you to explore the REST endpoints available for the selected document (see also the .
-The tabs allow you to switch between HTTP methods (GET, PUT, POST and DELETE) thus enabling you to read, <span>update,</span> create and delete documents.
+The tabs allow you to switch between HTTP methods (GET, PUT, POST and DELETE) thus enabling you to read, update, create and delete documents.

 ![]({{file name='playground_repository_PUT_tab.png'}} ?w=300,h=294,border=true)